xan105/web-vanilla-query/README.md

 - ``htmlUnsafe(options?: Sanitizer | SanitizerConfig | string)`string`: DocumentFragment``

-> [!IMPORTANT]
-> The suffix "Unsafe" in the method name indicates that it does not enforce removal of all XSS-unsafe HTML entities.
+  ⚠️ The suffix "Unsafe" in the method name indicates that it does not enforce removal of all XSS-unsafe HTML entities.

   Otherwise same as ``html(options)`string`:DocumentFragment`` above.